wagnerjgoncalves/angular-nodejs-example/README.md

-Simple Blog with AngularJS App with an Express + Node.js Backend (Jade template)
+# Simple Blog with AngularJS App with an Express + Node.js Backend (Jade template) + CouchDB

 # This project use cradle